ansible-network/cisco_ios/docs/config_manager/load.md

 ## How to load and merge a configuration
-Loading and merging a configuration file is the default operation for the `load_config` function.
+Loading and merging a configuration file is the default operation for the `config_manager/load` function.
 It will take the contents of a Cisco IOS configuration file and merge it with the current device active configurations.

-Below is an example of calling the `load_config` function from the playbook.
+Below is an example of calling the `config_manager/load` function from the playbook.

 ```
 - hosts: cisco_ios

   roles:
     - name ansible_network.cisco_ios
-      function: load_config
+      function: config_manager/load
       config_file: files/ios.cfg
 ```